Collaborate with the ADRN today.

 The Climate Change and Health in Rural Mountain Environments collaborative workshop occurred at Appalachian State on April 8th, where speakers discussed research needs and priorities for the Appalachian region.

-Heat kills more people than any other weather-related event, but unlike visible weather events, people are less aware.
+Heat kills more people than any other weather-related event, but unlike visible ones, it is less noticeable.
 How do we bridge the gap?